mouseless/baked/unreleased.md

   - `Id` user type can be mapped as `Guid`, `AutoIncrement` or `Assigned`
 - `LocatableCodingStyle` feature is now added which manages binding of locatable transients
-- `Business.ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions
+- `ILocator<>` generic interface is now introduced for configuring locators for `RichTransient` and `Entity` types and their extensions

 ## Improvements